platformer-hq/platformer-docs/docs/ecosystem.md

 fragmented mini-app platforms into a single space.**

 In today’s world, mini-apps are becoming a universal interface for user interaction.
-Telegram Mini Apps, VK Mini Apps, LINE, WhatsApp—each of these platforms has its own unique potential.
+Telegram Mini Apps, VK Mini Apps, LINE, WeChat—each of these platforms has its own unique potential.
 However, developers are forced to repeat the same steps over and over for each one.

 **Platformer changes that.** By creating a mini-app within Platformer, you automatically gain the ability to launch it